Chapter 14 - Gastrointestinal Tract

 Mucous neck cells are found in the upper parts (isthmus and neck) of the gastric glands.
 They are smaller than surface mucous cells and produce mucins.
 This mucus protects the epithelium from digesting itself.

-Parietal cells are found in gastric glands and secrete hydrochloric acid and intrinsic factor (enables absorption of vitamin B12 in the small intestine).
+Parietal cells produce hydrochloric acid (HCl) and release intrinsic factor, a glycoprotein essential for the absorption of vitamin B12 in the small intestine.

 Chief cells are found at the base of gastric glands and secrete proteolytic enzymes (pepsinogen, chymosin, and gastric lipases)